lexuancuong/aws-saa-c03/Networking.md

 - Bastion Host is like a security desk (controlled staff entry)

 ## Network Access Control Lists (NACLs)
+### Overview
-Network ACLs are an optional layer of security that acts as a firewall for controlling traffic in and out of subnets.
+- Network ACLs are an optional layer of security that acts as a firewall for controlling traffic in and out of subnets.
 (Usually used for blocking an IP address, cheaper than using WAF)

 ### Key Characteristics